aleksbalev/alert-component/README.md

 - type in project directory 'npm install'
 - than 'npm run start'

-this app had few functionalities, after you clicked 'Send SMS' you must restart app to see another options
+This app had few functionalities:

+- Click 'Send SMS' to see green table (after you click 'Send SMS' you must restart the app to see other options)
+- do not touch anything if you want to see a red table

+Thank you for your attention, have a nice experie